Center for Southeast North Carolina Archives and History

 This guide is intended to be thorough but not exhaustive.
 In most cases, researchers will need to contact the Center about their topic of study in order to effect a thorough search.
 If you are unable to find the information you're looking for after consulting the resources in this guide, please reach out to us so that we may assist you.

-The Center for Southeast North Carolina Archives and History (CSENCAH) at UNC Wilmington consists of the library's Special Collections, University Archives, and Government Information.
+The Center for Southeast North Carolina Archives and History (CSENCAH) at UNC Wilmington consists of the library's Special Collections, University Archives, and Government Resources.
 To search the Center's collections, visit our website and use the search bar near the top of the page.

 To search across our finding aids for archival collections, click the Finding Aids tab.